 The M23 Javelot clocks in at just under 6 inches, which makes it small enough for everyday carry.
 The many modes and features also make it a very versatile survival equipment.
-The most notable achievement the M23 offers is the ability to crank up the lumens to 1020 and have the beam reach an oustanding 477 yards during nighttime.
-You get a strobe mode and 3 different lighting options- the highest is the aforementioned 1020 lumens brightness for 5 minutes, the second is a 350 lumens illumination for 2 hours and the last is a 20 lumens brightness that can last for up to 30 hours.
+The most notable achievement the M23 offers is the ability to crank up the lumens to 1020 and have the beam reach an outstanding 477 yards during nighttime.
+You get a strobe mode and 3 different lighting options- the highest is the aforementioned 1020 lumens brightness for 5 minutes, the second is a 350 lumens illumination for 2 hours and the last is 20 lumens brightness that can last for up to 30 hours.

 |M23 Javelot||150 grams||1020 Lumens||30 Hours||Waterproof|

 The Elzetta Bravo may very well be the most indestructible EDC flashlight you can find in the current market.
-The optical lens are of the 7/8 inch thick variety but it sports the most durable material on any survival flashlight.
+The optical lens is of the 7/8 inch thick variety but it sports the most durable material on any survival flashlight.
 The electronic innards are protected by potting technology, which further cements the product’s overall toughness.
 That technology isn’t something that’s included in each and every flashlight.
 The solder joints and circuit boards are sealed and locked in place to prevent dislodging and disconnects.

 |Elzetta Bravo||190 grams||650 Lumens||60 Hours||Waterproof|

 Military-grade, hard-anodized HAIII construction coupled with a scratch-proof mineral lens is pretty hard to beat.
 The Nitecore EA41 is powered by 4 standard AA batteries and has 5 brightness levels, including essential ones such as SOS and strobe options.

 |Nitecore EA41||170 grams||1020 Lumens||400 Hours||Waterproof|